entropicemergence/tiny_llm_server/README.md

     ```

 3.  **Run the build script:**
     This script will check dependencies, configure the project with CMake, and compile the server and llm inference engine.
-The compile process should take less than 10 seconds.
+The first compile process should take less than 10 seconds.
     ```bash
     ./build_linux.sh
     ```